Coronavirus exposure risk on airplanes very low, U.S. defense study finds

 Each test released 180 million particles – the number of particles that would be produced by thousands of coughs.

+The International Air Transport Association (IATA) said it has identified only 44 flight-related COVID-19 cases since the beginning of 2020 versus some 1.2 billion passengers who have traveled during that time.

+While “nothing is completely risk-free,” the published cases of potential inflight COVID-19 transmission show that “the risk of contracting the virus on board appears to be in the same category as being struck by lightning,” IATA Director General Alexandre de Juniac said.

-Reporting by Sanjana Shivdas in Bengaluru and Tracy Rucinski in Chicago; Editing by Ramakrishnan M. and Cynthia Osterman
+Reporting by Sanjana Shivdas in Bengaluru and Tracy Rucinski in Chicago; Editing by Cynthia Osterman and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.